taolicd/taolicd.github.io/_posts/2019-08-08-Intro_API_blog.md

 Tip: The GET method is the default method in a web browser, which is why when you browse a website, you just need to type the URL (universal resource locator) and the optional parameters and do not need to include the Get keyword.

-### Chrome Postman
+### Chrome REST client

-To try how REST API works, you can install a handy Chrome plugin called Postman.
-The Postman plugin is a tool for you to learn and test REST API requests.
+To try how REST API works, you can install a Chrome plugin called [Advanced REST client] (https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo).
+You can use this tool to learn and test REST API requests.

 ## Where to find interesting APIs